Notes on Randomized Algorithms: Randomized constructions and existence proofs

 Consider a collection of $n$ schoolchildren, and imagine that each pair of schoolchildren either like each other or dislike each other.
 We assume that these preferences are symmetric: if $x$ likes $y$, then $y$ likes $x$, and similarly if $x$ dislikes $y$, $y$ dislikes $x$.
 Let $R(k,h)$ be the smallest value for $n$ that ensures that among any group of $n$ schoolchildren, there is either a subset of $k$ children that all like each other or a subset of $h$ children that all dislike each other.\footnote{In terms of graphs, any graph $G$ with at least $R(k,h)$ nodes contains either a \concept{clique} of size $k$ or an \concept{independent set} of size $h$.}

 It is not hard to show that $R(k,h)$ is finite for all $k$ and $h$.\footnote{A simple proof, due to Erdős and Szekeres~\cite{ErdosS1935}, proceeds by showing that $R(k,h) ≤ R(k-1,h) + R(k,h-1)$.
 Given a graph $G$ of size at least $R(k-1,h) + R(k,h-1)$, choose a vertex $v$ and partition the graph into two induced subgraphs $G_1$ and $G_2$, where $G_1$ contains all the vertices adjacent to $v$ and $G_2$ contains all the vertices not adjacent to $v$.
 Either $\card*{G_1} ≥ R(k-1,h)$ or $\card*{G_2} ≥ R(k,h-1)$.
 If $\card*{G_1} ≥ R(k-1,h)$, then $G_1$ contains either a clique of size $k-1$ (which makes a clique of size $k$ in $G$ when we add $v$ to it) or an independent set of size $h$ (which is also in $G$).
 Alternatively, if $\card*{G_2} ≥ R(k,h-1)$, then $G_2$ either gives us a clique of size $k$ by itself or an independent set of size $h$ after adding $v$.
 Together with the fact that $R(1,h)=R(k,1)=1$, this recurrence gives $R(k,h) ≤ \binom{(k-1)+(h-1)}{k-1}$.} The exact value of $R(k,h)$ is known only for small values of $k$ and $h$.\footnote{There is a fairly current table at \wikipedia{Ramsey's_Theorem}.
-Some noteworthy values are $R(3,3)=6$, $R(4,4)=18$, and $43 ≤ R(5,5) ≤ 49$.
+Some noteworthy values are $R(3,3)=6$, $R(4,4)=18$, and $43 ≤ R(5,5) ≤ 46$.
 One problem with computing exact values is that as $R(k,h)$ grows, the number of graphs one needs to consider gets very big.
 There are $2^{n \choose 2}$ graphs with $n$ vertices, and even detecting the presence or absence of a moderately-large clique or independent set in such a graph can be expensive.
-This pretty much rules out any sort of brute-force approach based on simply enumerating candidate graphs.} But we can use the probabilistic method to show that for $k=h$, it is reasonably large.
-The following theorem is due to Erdős, and was the first known lower bound on $R(k,k)$. \begin{theorem}[\cite{Erdos1947}] If $k ≥ 3$, then $R(k,k) > 2^{k/2}$. \end{theorem} \begin{proof} Suppose each pair of schoolchildren flip a fair coin to decide whether they like each other or not.
-Then the probability that any particular set of $k$ schoolchildren all like each other is $2^{-\binom{k}{2}}$ and the probability that they all dislike each other is the same.
-Summing over both possibilities and all subsets gives a bound of $\binom{n}{k}2^{1-\binom{k}{2}}$ on the probability that there is at least one subset in which everybody likes everybody or everybody dislikes everybody.
-For $n = 2^{k/2}$, we have
+This pretty much rules out any sort of brute-force approach based on simply enumerating candidate graphs.
+But even smarter approaches have yielded only slow progress: for example, it took almost three decades for the best known upper bound on $R(5,5)$ to drop from $49$~\cite{McKayR1997} to $48$~\cite{AngeltveitM2018} to the current value of $46$~\cite{AngeltveitM2025}.}